bangordailynews/WordPress-to-InDesign/README.md

 	if( ( $_SERVER[ 'HTTP_HOST' ] == 'localhost' || empty( $_SERVER[ 'HTTP_HOST' ] ) ) && !empty( $_GET[ 'action' ] ) && ( $_GET[ 'action' ] == 'wp-browser-search' || $_GET[ 'action' ] == 'wp-browser-notify' ) )
 		$_SERVER[ 'HTTP_HOST' ] = 'mysite.com';

+#Oh, and...#
+I just ripped a lot of this out of the BDN site.
+It will definitely require customization.
+It might break.
+Email me at wdavis@bangordailynews.com if I did something stupid.